buildkite/docker-puppeteer/README.md

 # Docker Puppeteer

-A base image for running Puppeteer scripts.
+A Node + Puppeteer base image for running Puppeteer scripts.
 Add your own tools (such as Jest, Mocha, etc), link services you want to test via Docker Compose, and run your Puppeteer scripts with a headless Chromium.

+See the list of [Docker Hub tags](https://hub.docker.com/r/buildkite/puppeteer/tags/) for Puppeteer versions available.

 ## Usage example